Exposing your skin to the sun is essential

 • Ultraviolet rays act as a natural antiseptic.

-• Sunlight prevents many physical and mental ailments.
+• Sunlight prevents many physical and mental health problems.

 • ...